-A. Types of Exams
+A. Types of Exams and Other Graded Assessments

-Instructors have the discretion to administer in-class exams, take-home exams, self- scheduled exams, papers or courtroom or other practice-based exercises.
-Exams may be closed or open book.
+Instructors have the discretion to administer as assessments exams, papers, or courtroom or other practice-based exercises.
+An exam may be a scheduled exam, meaning that it is taken on campus at a specified time; a self-scheduled exam, meaning that the student may select, from a designated range of times, a time at which to take the exam on campus; or a take-home exam.
+A scheduled exam, self-scheduled exam, or take-home exam may be an "in-session" exam, which is an exam administered or due before classes end for the designated session (e.g., fall or spring semester or summer session), or it may be a "final" exam, which is an exam administered or due at or after the end of classes for the designated session.
+Any exam, whether insession or final, scheduled, self-scheduled, or take-home, may be closed or open book.
 No exam is open book unless the instructor of the course specifically designates the exam as such.
 Students complying with the software installation policy (see below) may use computers to type their exam answers.

-Students are responsible for knowing and following specific rules and process for exam administration for each type of exam they are taking.
-Prior to final exams, detailed information about the process for self-scheduled exams will be posted by the Office of Student Affairs.
+Students are responsible for knowing and following specific rules and processes for exam administration for each type of exam they are taking.
+Prior to final exams, detailed information about the process for self-scheduled final exams will be posted by the Office of Student Services.
 Students should review this information well in advance of the exam.

+No exams may be due or administered during the designated "reading week."
+Papers and courtroom or other practice-based exercises are exempt from this timing rule; they may be due or administered at any time during the designated session, during the designated "reading week," or during the designated final examination period.

-B. Use of Computers on Exams
+B. Use of Exam Software

-Mitchell Hamline School of Law uses SofTest software by ExamSoft for exam taking, which provides backup protection from losing work (in the event of computer malfunction) and prevents accessing unauthorized material during an exam administration.
-Not every instructor uses SofTest for every exam, but if a particular exam requires it, SofTest must be installed and tested and the exam downloaded in order for a student to take an exam on his or her personal laptop computer.
-To use SofTest, the following conditions must be met:
+Mitchell Hamline School of Law uses Examplify software by ExamSoft for some exams, which provides backup protection from losing work (in the event of computer malfunction) and prevents accessing unauthorized material during an exam administration.
+Not every instructor uses exam software for every exam, but if a particular exam requires it, Examplify must be installed and tested and the exam downloaded in order for a student to take an exam on his or her personal laptop computer.
+To use Examplify, the following conditions must be met: